thangchung/awesome-dotnet-core/README.md

 ### IDE
 * [Mono](https://github.com/mono/monodevelop) - MonoDevelop enables developers to quickly write desktop and web applications on Linux, Windows and Mac OS X. It also makes it easy for developers to port .NET applications created with Visual Studio to Linux and Mac OS X maintaining a single code base for all platforms.
-* [rider](https://www.jetbrains.com/rider/) - Cross-platform C# IDE based on the IntelliJ platform and ReSharper.
+* [Rider](https://www.jetbrains.com/rider/) - Cross-platform C# IDE based on the IntelliJ platform and ReSharper.
 * [Omnisharp](http://www.omnisharp.net/) - Family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice.
 * [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) - SharpDevelop is a free Integrated Development Environment (IDE) for C#, VB.NET, Boo, IronPython, IronRuby and F# projects on Microsoft's .NET platform.
 It is written (almost) entirely in C#, and comes with features you would expect in an IDE plus a few more.
 * [Visual Studio Code](https://github.com/Microsoft/vscode) - New type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.
 * [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) - Free editor for individual developers, open source projects, academic research, education, and small professional teams.
+* [NetBeans](https://netbeans.apache.org/) - Popular cross-platform IDE supporting C#, C++, Java, PHP, and other languages, and can be extended with plugins for .NET development.
+* [Eclipse with C# Plugin](https://marketplace.eclipse.org/content/c-development-tooling-net-cdt-net) - Although Eclipse is primarily known for Java, with the appropriate plugins, it can be used for C# development as well.

 ### Internationalization
 * [Localization](https://github.com/aspnet/Localization) - Localization abstractions and implementations for ASP.NET Core applications.